-- A unilateral ECT electrode is placed on the non-dominant hemisphere of the brain.
+A unilateral ECT electrode is placed on the non-dominant hemisphere of the brain.
 Unilateral ECT is generally associated with fewer side effects but is less effective than bilateral ECT, therefore, more treatments are required at an increased frequency.

-- Bilateral ECT is more commonly used due to increased efficacy.
+Bilateral ECT is more commonly used due to increased efficacy.
 Two electrodes are placed on either side of the temples.

 A small amount of electrical energy is directed through the electrodes towards the brain.
 The electrical charge lasts around 5 seconds.

 The electrical energy to the brain induces a controlled seizure which lasts around 20 seconds.
-Evidence of this may include visible muscle contractions/spasms and lid fluttering.
+Evidence of this may include visible muscle contractions/spasms and eyelid fluttering.
 Often the seizure is not visible clinically and can only be identified on the EEG.

+When ECT is complete the patient will wake up in the recovery room having no memory of the procedure.
 They may experience some side effects as outlined below but these should be short-lived.

-‘You will be put to sleep under general anaesthetic by an anaesthetist, so you will not be aware of undergoing the treatment.
-You will be given a muscle relaxant to avoid any harm to your body during the procedure.’
+“You will be put to sleep under general anaesthetic by an anaesthetist, so you will not be aware of the treatment being delivered.
+You will be given a muscle relaxant to avoid any harm to your body during the procedure.”

-‘Two electrodes will be placed on the sides of your head and a doctor will pass a small electric current through these, for a few seconds.
-Your body might react by having a minor seizure, or we may only see the effect of the electrical energy on a brain tracing that you will be hooked up to for monitoring throughout.’
+“Two electrodes will be placed on the sides of your head and a doctor will pass a small electric current through these, for a few seconds.
+Your body might react by having a minor seizure, or we may only see the effect of the electrical energy on a brain tracing that you will be hooked up to for monitoring throughout.”

-‘After the treatment, you will wake up in the recovery room.
-There will be a team of very experienced doctors, nurses and anaesthetists looking after you.’
+“After the treatment, you will wake up in the recovery room.
+There will be a team of very experienced doctors, nurses and anaesthetists looking after you.”

 Emphasise that not everyone will experience side effects but you have to fully inform the patient before gaining consent for the procedure.